authzed/workshops/README.md

 #### 2. Update A Web View Based on Permissions
 This workshop will illustrate how you can update a view based on what permissions the user has.
 The workshop uses a NextJS template by Vercel for an admin dashboard, written in TypeScript.
 [Link](https://github.com/authzed/workshops/tree/main/update-views-authorization)

+#### 3. Prevent AI Agents from Accessing Unauthorization Data
+This workshop shows how to build a secure Retrieval-Augmented Generation (RAG) pipeline where AI Agents can only access documents they are authorized for.
+Authorization decisions are enforced by SpiceDB in a post-filter approach.
+[Link](https://github.com/authzed/workshops/tree/main/ai-agent-authorization)

 ## Contributing